Is a Health Science Degree Worth It?

 Health science degree graduates share common goals and traits.
 McGee points out that graduates with a health science degree need to be problem-solvers, big thinkers, and visionaries.

 Many health science majors also offer specialized training in concentrations like anesthesia technology, radiologic technology, and radiation therapy.
-Students can further hone their skills through credentials in healthcare informatics and business, and technical communications.
+Students can further hone their skills through credentials in healthcare informatics, business, and technical communications.

 The Bottom Line